QuantumBoIt/LLM4Science/README.md

 # LLM4Science

-This repository is a project aiming at solving scientific problems through the power of LLMs.
+This repository is a project aiming at solving scientific problems with the power of LLMs.